trixiewasanegg/exportify-downloader/README.md

    - [FFmpeg](https://ffmpeg.org/)

 ## **How to Use**

+If you're looking to download one file, select option 2 in the inital questions and follow the prompts.

+For CSV playlist downloading:

 Using [exportify.net](https://exportify.net/), grab the playlist you want and download it.

 Run main.py either on it's own, or with the CSV file as an argument